Getting your Trinity Audio player ready...

 Part e: Stoichiometry Plus

-Lesson 2 of this Stoichiometry Chapter is loaded with a collection of stoichiometry problems – advice, direction, examples, more examples, and opportunities to practice.
+Lesson 2 of this Stoichiometry Chapter of our Chemistry Tutorial is loaded with a collection of stoichiometry problems – advice, direction, examples, more examples, and opportunities to practice.
 These problems provide a balanced chemical equation and an amount of a reactant or product.
 The unknown quantity to solve for is how much reactant or product would react or be formed.
 Our solutions demonstrate how to use the factor label method (conversion factors) with an understanding of mole ratios and molar mass to solve for the unknown.

 The problems on this page are two-step problems.
 One step will involve a mole ratio to convert between moles of reactant and moles of product.
 The other step will involve a molar mass to convert between the mass and the moles of either a reactant or a product.
 You will need to use a periodic table to calculate a molar mass.
 (If need be, review: How to Calculate the Molar Mass.)